lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/system-pre-requisites.md

 The LOCKSS system requires a **64-bit Linux** host running [**systemd**](https://www.freedesktop.org/wiki/Software/systemd/), an operating system which supports [**snapd**](https://snapcraft.io/docs/installing-snapd), and the lightweight kubernetes runtime [**microk8s**](https://microk8s.io/).

-Many Linux distributions have systemd and can run Docker 18.09 or better.
+Many Linux distributions have systemd and can run Snapd.
 To name a few commonly used with the LOCKSS system:

 *   [Arch Linux](https://www.archlinux.org/)
 <!-- #osversion -->